What is ethical employment?

 For businesses, Environmental, Societal, and Governance (ESG) have never been more critical when it comes to company valuation, share price, brand reputation, and customer satisfaction.
 With this in mind, the international recruitment industry has become a cause for concern for companies worldwide.

 Employers of all organizations have a responsibility to look out for the welfare of employees, and that responsibility begins with the hiring process.
 According to the Interfaith Center on Corporate Responsibility (ICCR), there are 7 things companies should be doing to become ethical employers.

-- Policy development: create a policy and guidance document which directly addresses the company’s approach to recruiting workers.
-Including, not condoning practices such as worker-paid fees, passport confiscation, and ensuring contracts are written in the employee’s language.
+- Policy development: create a policy and guidance document which directly addresses the company’s approach to recruiting staff.
+Including, not condoning practices such as staff-paid fees, passport confiscation, and ensuring contracts are written in the employee’s language.

-- Direct recruitment: establish a process allowing your HR team to recruit workers directly.
+- Direct recruitment: establish a process allowing your HR team to recruit staff directly.
 Ethical platforms such as EduPloyment give you the opportunity to meet potential employees and recruit directly.